At a Glance

-Artificial Intelligence technologies are ever more present in our daily lives; they are already impacting how we do commerce, both in the act of finding and purchasing goods and in creating smarter ways to advertise and sell a product online.
-Even the smallest businesses can enjoy these latest innovations thanks to online platforms that help bring them within their reach, like eBay.
+Artificial Intelligence technologies are ever more present in our daily lives; they are already impacting how we do commerce, both in the act of finding and purchasing goods and in creating smarter ways to advertise and sell a product online, and increasingly protecting platforms against bad actors.